crnobog/searchium/README.md

 ## Requirements

-Binaries for the search server are not currently included.
-They need to be installed into the 'bin' subdirectory of the extension folder.

 Workspaces should contain a vs-chromium-project.txt file in the root.
+See the VsChromium documentation for the format.

 ## Extension Commands